 The Christopher J. Hoy/ERT Scholarship was named for a long time ALA staff member, who once directed the ALA Conference Services Office for more than two decades.
 This scholarship was funded with donations from Christopher J. Hoy and the Exhibits Round Table (ERT) to honor his memory.

-Requirements: -U.S. or Canadian citizen or permanent resident -Attend ALA-accredited master's program -No [...]
+Applicants must be a U.S. or Canadian citizen or permanent resident.
+Attend ALA-accredited master's program [...]
 More

 The LITA/Christian (Chris) Larew Memorial Scholarship, begun in 1999, is awarded jointly on an annual basis by the Library and Information Technology Association (LITA), a division of the American Library Association, and Informata.com.
 The scholarship is designed to encourage the entry of qualified persons into the library and information technology field, who plan to follow a career in that [...]
 More

 The Mary V. Gaver was established in honor of a past ALA president and Rutgers University professor who made many contributions in library youth services.

 Applicants must be U.S. or Canadian citizen or permanent resident.
 Must specialize in the field of library youth services and attend ALA-accredited master's program.
 No more than 12 semester hours toward MLS/MLIS/MIS prior to June 1st of [...]
 More

 Established with a donation from the founder of Quality Books, the ALA Tom & Roberta Drewes Scholarship is offered to:

 Library support staff currently working in a library who is a U.S. or Canadian citizen or permanent resident.
 Student must be attending ALA-accredited master's program with no more than 12 semester hours towards MLS/MLIS/MIS prior to June 1st of year awarded.